-(9) With respect to criterion 3, the Commission notes that for a national allocation plan to be consistent with the potential, including the technological potential, of activities covered by the scheme to reduce emissions requires a rigorous assessment of total allocations in accordance in particular with projections of economic growth and improvements in carbon intensity13.
-The Commission has assessed the figures at its disposal, including those in the public domain, with a view to calculating Greece's projected emissions.
+(9) With respect to criterion 3, the Commission notes that for a national allocation plan to be consistent with the potential, including the technological potential, of activities covered by the scheme to reduce emissions requires a rigorous assessment of total allocations in accordance in particular with projections of economic growth and improvements in carbon intensity.
+The Commission has assessed the figures at its disposal, including those in the public domain, with a view to calculating Belgium's projected emissions.
 In order to derive the total quantity of allowances that is consistent with the potential, including the technological potential, of activities covered by the Community scheme to reduce emissions, the 2005 aggregate independently verified emission figures of installations in the Community scheme have been multiplied with two factors: firstly, the projected gross domestic product (thereafter "GDP") growth rate and, secondly, the rate for carbon intensity improvement, each in the period from those independently 2005 verified figures to 2010.
 The Commission considers 2010 to constitute a representative average of the relevant five-year period from 2008 to 2012 because 2010 is the year in the middle of this period and, in the Commission's view, it is appropriate from an ex-anteperspective to assume a linear trend over this five-year period.
-The resulting figures are compared with Greece's proposed allocation so as to determine to what extent it is in line with criterion 3, taking into account that there is no expansion in the scope of activities covered by the Directive from the first to the second phase as applied by Greece in line with the Commission's further guidance14.
-Of all data at its disposal, including those in the public domain, the Commission considers the data indicated in the PRIMES model15 as the most accurate and reliable estimations of both GDP growth 16 and carbon intensity improvement rates.
-The PRIMES model has been used for analysis of energy and climate policy for a long time and the baseline assumptions17 are updated on a regular basis to reflect the most likely future trend.
+The resulting figures are compared with Belgium's proposed allocation so as to determine to what extent it is in line with criterion 3, taking into account the expansion in the scope of activities covered by the Directive from the first to the second phase as applied by Belgium in line with the Commission's further guidance.
+Of all data at its disposal, including those in the public domain, the Commission considers the data indicated in the PRIMES model as the most accurate and reliable estimations of both GDP growth